RyanGutenkunst/dadi/doc/user-guide/plotting.md

 Here `vmin` indicates the minimum value to plot, because in  a logarithmic plot 0 in the FS maps to minus infinity, which causes great difficulty in plotting.
 Entires below the minimum (and masked entries) are plotted as white.

 ### 2D comparison

+<p><strong>Figure 5 2D model-data comparison plot:</strong> The upper-left panel is the data, and the upper-right is the model.
+The lower two panels plot the residuals, and a histogram of the residuals.</p>

 `dadi.Plotting.plot_2d_comp_Poisson` and `dadi.Plotting.plot_2d_comp_multinomial` plot comparisons between 2D models and data.
 The upper-left panel is the data, and the upper-right is the model.
 The lower two panels plot the residuals, and a histogram of the residuals.